Introduction

 Stucco

-- Materials and Labor: The cost includes the layers of stucco mixture, mesh, and often, an insulation board, plus the labor to apply these in several layers.
+- Materials and Labor: The overall cost encompasses multiple layers of the stucco mixture, mesh, and often an insulation board, in addition to the labor needed for the meticulous application process.

 Vinyl Siding